Events

 Thursday, Jan 15, 2026 | 12:00 - 1:00 pm | Francis Auditorium (TNH 2.114), University of Texas School of Law

-Join the Bech-Loughlin First Amendment Center at UT’s School of Law, the Strauss Center for International Security and Law, Clements Center for National Security, The School of Civic Leadership, and the Civitas Institute, for “Venezuela After Maduro: On-the-Ground Perspectives on…
+The Bech-Loughlin First Amendment Center at UT’s School of Law, the Strauss Center for International Security and Law, Clements Center for National Security, The School of Civic Leadership, and the Civitas Institute, hosted “Venezuela After Maduro: On-the-Ground Perspectives on Democratic…

 Trade, Technology, & the U.S.-Korea Alliance: A Conversation with Ambassador Kang and Expert Panel Discussion